All Episodes

 They're just local or state as opposed to federal.

-But other than that, that is a I mean, psychologically, from her standpoint's a great point.
+But other than that, that is a, I mean, psychologically, from her standpoint, it's a great point.

 We have to go out of time.

-Back after an excursion into broadcast access and a great open line Friday.
+An excursion into broadcast Texas and a great Open Line Friday.

 Did not mind taking the great career risk in the slightest.